 Work opportunities are more limited in July and August, where it is not uncommon for factories to shut down for a couple of weeks in the summer.

 Tips for teaching English in Portugal:

-* choose the 150-hour TESOL Premier Plus for Europe
+* the TESOL Advanced Course 150 hours for Europe

-* alternatively take the 30-hour Teaching English to Young Learners course if you prefer to work in this popular sector
+* the 30-hour Teaching English to Young Learners course if you prefer working in this popular sector.